SpartzInc/load_test_server/README.md

 # LoadTestServer

 LoadTestServer is a Rails app that allows you to create, run, and store results for load tests.
-This tool helps test web services under designed stress.

-We built this tool so it could automatically be loaded up into Docker.
-There is no need to use if you do not like, but works very nicely within Docker.
+We added Docker support for this, to help ease any differences in platforms.
+This Rails app can operate with or without Docker.
+Just make sure to provide the correct environment variables when trying to run without.

 ## Initial Login

 This gets added when running rake db:setup_initial.
-Will only add if there are no users in the database, so this can be run at any time afterwards too/
+Will only add if there are no users in the database, so this can be run at any time afterwards too.

 Username: admin@admin.com
 Password: test1234